 Bard Mesh Update

-We are still accepting Bard sling and pelvic mesh removal or revision cases.
+We are accepting Bard sling and pelvic mesh removal or revision cases.

-Bard sling and pelvic mesh lawsuits continue being filed after the MDL closed.
+Bard bladder sling and pelvic organ prolapse mesh lawsuits continue being filed.
 Since 2011, when the pelvic mesh litigation began, we have successfully prosecuted cases for women implanted with transvaginal mesh products.
 Women plaintiffs implanted with sling and pelvic mesh products claim that the vaginal mesh devices are defective and cause serious health issues, including:

 - Vaginal mesh erosion: polypropylene mesh can break down, leaving the mesh exposed to protrude through the vagina.